 The Environmental Protection Agency has made interim status assessments of surface waters according to their ecological status and chemical status based on the results of the monitoring carried out in 2007 and 2008.
 Groundwaters have been assessed based on a system that combines chemical and quantitative status.
-This plan presents the best current understanding of status of the waters in the Neagh Bann IRBD using these new classification systems, standards and monitoring information.
+This plan presents the best current understanding of status of the waters in the Shannon IRBD using these new classification systems, standards and monitoring information.

 Status will be updated by the Environmental Protection Agency as monitoring data, and the new scientific tools used to interpret it, are applied and improved.
 Final status based on the results of the completed first monitoring cycle carried out in 2007-2009 will be reported in 2011.
 Monitoring of inland waters, including rivers, lakes and groundwaters, is now well established.
 The coastal and estuarine monitoring programmes have yet to be fully implemented.
 Status will be updated as monitoring information becomes available.
-A fully compliant WFD monitoring programme for transitional and coastal waters will be initiated as a matter of priority and made operational at the latest by December 2011.
-The classification of all transitional and coastal waters will be completed as soon as Environmental Protection Agency deems sufficient monitoring data is available.
+The programme of measures will be reviewed and revised if there are significant changes to status as a result of updates.